Best For

 We use the scores from all factors, plugged into the formula above, to derive a sex score for each mattress.

-For the Zoma Boost, these individual factors generated a sex score of 9.7.
+For the Zoma Boost, these individual factors generated a good sex score.
 This mattress has a moderate level of bounce, which makes up 60% of the sex score.
 Higher bounce would be better for sex, but it’s not too low.

 It also has fantastic edge support which helps to boost the score as well.
 Overall, the mattress is comfortable and has a lot going for it.